-Saxony tweed has a fine, short pile on its face and is very soft.
+Saxony Tweed has a fine, short pile on its face and is very soft.
 It is used to produce comfortably wearing Merino-based sport jackets and to some extent, suits.
 Back in the day, the British Bladen company provided the marvelous 700 grams Supasax tweed, which was a fantastic piece of Saxony Tweed.
-Although the company is still in existence today and still produces this tweed in 650 grams made from dense and heavy lambswool it feels different than back in the day.
-Also the jacket styles are more limited.
-However, they also have a lighter 450 grams version that mixes wool and worsted yards that is well suited for office wear.
+Although the company is still in existence today and still produces this tweed in 650 grams made from dense and heavy lambswool, it feels different than back in the day.
+Also, the jacket styles are more limited.
+However, they also have a lighter 450 grams version that mixes wool and worsted yards that are well suited for office wear.

 Other Geographically Named Tweeds: You may run across “Welsh,” “West of England,” and “Yorkshire” tweeds which are named for the areas in which they are manufactured.